longbill/EndSkin/README.md

 t.data.items = items;
 t.assign({ items: items });

+//set local vars to use in the template t.vars.var1 = 'var1';
+t.vars.foobar = n => n + '2000';

-//call html() method to get the output console.log(t.html());
+//call html() method to get the output
+//after first time call html(), endskin will create a cache
+//after the template is cached, the number of vars can not change,
+//but the value of vars could be changed console.log(t.html());

 //re-use the instance,  re-set data